ericsonga/APCSAReview/_sources/Conditionals/CondPractice.rst

         .. tab:: Answer

-           Add a conditional and print the message if the temp is above 100 and otherwise print the other message.
+           Add a conditional and print the first message if the temp is above 100 and otherwise print the other message.

            .. activecode::  ch5Ex8a
               :language: java